dmis-lab/GeNER/README.md

       --do_test \
       --evaluate_during_training

 # Note that this hyperparameter setup may not be optimal.
+It is recommended to search for more effective hyperparameters, especially the learning rate.
 ```

 ## Building NER Models for Your Specific Needs